ezioeg/mymovie-app/README.md

 # MyMovie App
 Mobile application for movies and series developed with React Native CLI.
 It clones a basic version of Netflix and fetches movie and series data from The Movie Database (TMDB) API.
-It allows users to explore content by categories, view details, search for titles, and see recommendations.s
+It allows users to explore content by categories, view details, search for titles, and see recommendations.

 ## Features